 Figure 8 illustrates the processing flow within the Consumption Component, COMConsumption.
-The average equipment efficiency and fuel proportions output by the Technology Choice Submodule are combined with the service demand forecast generated by the Service Demand Component to produce the forecast of major fuel consumption by building type, Census division, and end-use.
-Several additional considerations are incorporated into the final forecast, including accounting for the fuel used for electricity generation and CHP in commercial buildings and fuel consumption for the purposes of providing District Services.
-Demands for the five minor fuels are also forecast by this component using the floorspace forecast together with fuel prices and a moving average of previous years' consumption.
+The average equipment efficiency and fuel proportions output by the Technology Choice Submodule are combined with the projected service demands generated by the Service Demand Component to produce the projection of major fuel consumption by building type, Census division, and end-use.
+Several additional considerations are incorporated into the final projection, including accounting for the fuel used for electricity generation and CHP in commercial buildings and fuel consumption for the purposes of providing District Energy Services.
+Demands for the five minor fuels are also projected by this component using the floorspace projections together with fuel prices and a moving average of previous years' consumption.

-Figure 9 illustrates the Benchmarking Component of the fuel consumption forecast, COMBenchmarking.
-Data input from the State Energy Data System (SEDS), and, at the user's option, fuel consumption forecasts produced for the Short Term Energy Outlook (STEO), are compared with the basic Commercial Module fuel consumption forecast during the period of time over which they overlap, in an attempt to calculate energy consumption in the Commercial Sector not attributable to the building end-uses explicitly modeled in the Commercial Module.
-The difference between the basic Commercial Module fuel consumption forecast and the fuel consumption given by the SEDS or STEO is attributed to nonbuilding energy use and referred to as a mistie.
-The notation that SEDS data is available one year after data provided by the NEMS global data system reflects the fact that AER data are available for at least an additional year beyond the latest published SEDS results, and are used in the same manner as published SEDS data.
-If desired, the calculated nonbuilding consumption is evolved in one of several methods chosen by the user and added to the basic Commercial Module forecast.
+Figure 9 illustrates the Benchmarking Component of the fuel consumption projection, COMBenchmarking.
+Data input from the State Energy Data System (SEDS), and, at the user's option, fuel consumption projections produced for the Short Term Energy Outlook (STEO), are compared with the basic Commercial Module fuel consumption projection during the period of time over which they overlap, in an attempt to calculate energy consumption in the Commercial Sector not attributable to the building end-uses explicitly modeled in the Commercial Module.
+The difference between the basic Commercial Module fuel consumption projection and the fuel consumption given by the SEDS or STEO is attributed to non-building energy use and referred to as a mistie.
+The notation that SEDS data are available after data provided by the NEMS global data system reflects the fact that AER data are available for at least an additional year beyond the latest published SEDS results, and are used in the same manner as published SEDS data.
+If desired, the calculated non-building consumption is evolved in one of several methods chosen by the user and added to the basic Commercial Module projection.

-A final reporting subroutine, COMReport, generates detailed documentation on the Final Control and Reporting Loop of the last forecast year.
+A final reporting subroutine, COMReport, generates detailed documentation on the Final Control and Reporting Loop of the last projection year.
 Numerous subcategories and additional considerations are handled by the model for each of the broad process categories given above.
 These are described, with references to the appropriate equations in Appendix B, in the Key Computations and Equations section of Chapter 4 under the headings of the applicable subroutines.